 Food hygiene rating scheme

 The Food Hygiene Rating Scheme is a local authority / Food Standards Agency (FSA) partnership initiative.
-The scheme provides consumers with information about hygiene standards in food premises at the time they are inspected by local authority food safety officers.
+The scheme provides consumers with information about hygiene standards in food premises at the time the local authority food safety officer inspected them.
 Inspections check compliance with legal requirements - the food hygiene rating given reflects the inspection findings.
 The purpose is to allow consumers to make informed choices about the places where they eat out or shop for food thereby encouraging businesses to improve their hygiene standards.

 Watch video About the Food Hygiene Rating Scheme on You Tube, where the FSA explains the scheme.

 Read making the most of your business on the Food Standards Agency website, which explains about the toolkit to help food business get the most out of their food hygiene rating.

 Food Standards Agency (FSA) publishing the ratings on their website, approximately three to five weeks after the business receives the rating.
 However the business may request they publish the rating before this.